iiakshat/nn/README.md

 ## Dataset

 The MNIST dataset is a collection of 28x28 pixel grayscale images of handwritten digits (0-9).
-It consists of a training set of 60,000 examples and a test set of 10,000 examples.
+It consists of a training set of 42,000 examples and a test set of 28,000 examples with 784 features (representing all 28*28 pixels).

 ## Approach